 - If any member of the household exhibits any symptoms that could possibly be coronavirus the government guidelines regarding isolation will be followed by the whole household.

 We continue to monitor the COVID-19 situation as it develops and will follow the latest Government advice.

 The GOV.UK website contains the most up to date information here.

 Our COVID-19 Monthly Updates

-Our eleventh new Resident joins us early this month.
+(1st Oct) Our eleventh new Resident joins us early this month.
 Social distancing and additional measures are in place to ensure that our new Resident can be safely established as a member of the household as quickly as possible.
-(The next government review of measures applying to Leicester is due by 9th October.)

 Ten new Residents have now relocated and live at the Community House.
 Four women and six men have been maintaining all the measures we have put in place and we are now established as a single household and are free of COVID.
 Tests have been completed and daily monitoring of temperatures continues.

 With lockdown restrictions still apply to Leicester we continue to plan for our new Residents relocating and moving house to make the Community House their new home.
 Social distancing and other precautions such as the daily monitoring of temperature using a temperature gun are being out in place.

 While the rest of the country starts to get back to some form of normality, here in Leicester we find ourselves returning to a higher status of lockdown.
 Nevertheless we remain optimistic about being able to welcome new residents into the Community House in September.
 If you are thinking about applying to join us then please do contact us as soon as possible.

 Our office has now reopened and our Novice Guardian, Matt, has returned from furlough.
 Matt’s movements around the House are restricted to the entrance foyer, the office, and the downstairs lounge where we are all able to meet while maintaining safe distancing … and of course a toilet for his personal use!
 It’s great to be back as team and planning for welcoming new residents in September.